Menziess/Python-Vscode/README.md

 ## 1. Introduction

-This repository is a condensed walkthrough of the official Docker [Getting Started Guide](https://docs.docker.com/get-started/), using python in vscode, with the docker and python extensions.
+This repository is a condensed walkthrough of the official Docker [Getting Started Guide](https://docs.docker.com/get-started/), using python in vscode, with docker and python extensions, a setup.py file, and some good practices.

-## 2. Docker
+## 2. Develop

+### 2.1 Using Docker

+A container can be run with a shared volume, so that code changes are immediately visible, and the container is deleted after use.
+Create a docker image with debug enabled by setting the `ENV FLASK_DEBUG` flag to `1`, then run:

+    docker run -p 80:80 --rm menziess/python-vscode

+### 2.2 Using Virtual Environment

+Clone this repository and create a virtual environment with a tool such as 'virtualenv' in the root folder, and run:

+    source ./development.sh

+This will activate the virtual environment and install dev dependencies and command-line tools.

+Run the flask app:

+    flask run

+Run tests manually:

+    python -m pytest test/

+## 3. Run and Deploy

 Develop, deploy, and run applications with containers.